st3w4r/moonshot-engineer/content/articles/init.md

 draft: false
 type: "article"
 ---
-Everything start with an init.
+Everything starts with an init.